Cumberland, Indiana

 Cumberland is a town in Hancock and Marion counties, Indiana, United States.
-The population was estimated to be at 6,419 as of the 2023 census up from 5,169 in 2010.
+The population was 5,954 at the 2020 census, up from 5,169 in 2010.

 History

 Cumberland is named after the city in Maryland and was platted on July 7, 1831 when the Cumberland Road (also known as the National Road) was extended to that point.
 Cumberland contained a post office from 1834 until it was discontinued in 1958.
 Cumberland was officially incorporated as a town in 1951.
 Since 1970, the Marion County portion of Cumberland has been subject to Unigov as an included town, but will become an excluded town on January 1, 2027.
 The Cumberland Historic District is located in the Marion County portion of the town.

 Geography

 The center of Cumberland is in eastern Marion County, but the town limits extend east and north into western Hancock County, so that the majority of the town's area is now in Hancock County.
 U.S. Route 40, following the route of the National Road, is the main road through the community, leading west 10 mi to downtown Indianapolis and east the same distance to Greenfield, the Hancock county seat.

 According to the U.S. Census Bureau, the town has a total area of 2.82 sqmi, of which 0.01 sqmi, or 0.35%, are water.
 Buck Creek crosses the town, flowing south to join Sugar Creek near London.
 The town is part of the watershed of the East Branch of the White River.